ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-01-introduction.md

 Integration goes a step forward and tests if multiple components working as a group work as expected.
-They are typically designed to expose faults in the interaction of the different units, eg. inconsistent number or type of inputs/outputs, wrong structure of these, inconsistent physical units, etc.
+They are typically designed to expose faults in the interaction of the different units, e.g. inconsistent number or type of inputs/outputs, wrong structure of these, inconsistent physical units, etc.

 ### Testing Done Right

-It's important to be clear about what software tests are able to provide and what they can't.
+It's important to be clear about what software tests can provide and what they can't.
 Unfortunately it isn't possible to write tests that completely guarantee that your code is bug free or provides a one hundred percent faithful implementation of a particular model.
 In fact it's perfectly possible to write